openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_offer_by_reference.json}}

+When retrieving Credential Offer from the Credential Offer URL, `application/json` media type MUST be used.
+The Credential Offer cannot be signed and MUST NOT use `application/jwt` with `"alg": "none"`.

 ## Credential Offer Response

 The Wallet is not supposed to create a response.
 UX control stays with the Wallet after completion of the process.